 Is Codex's MCP support the same as Claude Code's?

 The protocol is the same — any server that speaks MCP works in both.
-The setup flow differs: Claude Code uses a claude mcp add CLI command, while Codex uses its desktop-app settings UI.
+The setup flow differs: Claude Code uses a claude mcp add CLI command, while Codex installs plugins from its directory or reads ~/.codex/config.toml.
 Servers are interchangeable; only the client config differs.

 Do I need an OpenAI account separately from my Hatchable account?

 Yes.
 Your OpenAI account authenticates Codex to OpenAI's models.
-Your Hatchable account (created automatically the first time you click Authenticate) authorizes Codex's MCP calls to Hatchable.
+Your Hatchable account (created automatically the first time you approve the sign-in) authorizes Codex's MCP calls to Hatchable.
 They're separate services and separate logins.

 Can I use multiple MCP servers in Codex at once?

-Yes — click + Add server for each one.
+Yes — install more plugins, or add one [mcp_servers.name] block per server.
 Codex surfaces every enabled server's tools to the model in the same session, so you can mix Hatchable with other MCP-speaking services like databases, issue trackers, or browser automation.

 Does Codex work with the free OpenAI tier?